Life @ Langley Sixth Form

 Getting the most from the Sixth Form

 Here at Langley, we want Sixth Form students to make the most of their time spent with us.
-Year 12 and 13 will help with the development of essential and transferable skills making them more resilient in the workplace and supporting them as life-long learners.
+Year 12 and 13 will develop essential and transferable skills making them more resilient in the workplace and supporting them as life-long learners.

 Students are encouraged to take part in both local and national sporting and academic competitions.